Staff profile - Toija Cinque

 |Campus:||Melbourne Burwood Campus|

-Toija Cinque is a Senior Lecturer in Media Studies at Deakin University, Australia.
-Cinque has written widely on various aspects of internet use and her most recent book is the co-authored work Communication, New Media and Everyday Life (2012) by Oxford University Press.
+Toija Cinque is a Senior Lecturer in Screen and Design at Deakin University, Australia.
+Cinque has written widely on various aspects of screen use, its audiences and reception.
 She is on the editorial Board for the journal New Scholar: An International Journal of the Humanities, Creative Arts and Social Sciences.
 Her teaching areas include communications institutions and industries, media texts and audiences, and the new media.
 Cinque’s main research interest lies in extending the limits of conventional media studies; exploring the intersections between social media, legacy media and communications with other studies in history, celebrity, statistics, privacy and surveillance, public policy, media law and economics.
-Toija Cinque's forthcoming works include Changing Media Landscapes: Visual Networking and Communication, Digital Media and Everyday Life, both for Oxford University Press in 2015, and Enchanting David Bowie (co-authored with Christopher Moore and Sean Redmond) for Bloomsbury, forthcoming 2015.
+Toija Cinque's recent works include Changing Media Landscapes: Visual Networking and Communication, Digital Media and Everyday Life, both for Oxford University Press in 2015, and Enchanting David Bowie (co-authored with Christopher Moore and Sean Redmond) for Bloomsbury, 2015.

 - Doctor of Philosophy, Monash University, 2007